SearchNewsletters

 A Lululemon spokesperson says none of the injuries reported were serious and that no lawsuits have been filed.

-If you own a hazardous hoodie—those styles include the Don’t Hurry Be Happy Pullover, the Gratitude Wrap, and the unfortunately named Refresh Snap Up, among others—the Safety Commission says you should “should stop wearing the tops with the elastic draw cord and either remove the draw cord or contact lululemon to request a new, non-elastic draw cord with written instructions on how to replace the draw cord.”
+If you own a hazardous hoodie—those styles include the Don’t Hurry Be Happy Pullover, the Gratitude Wrap, and the unfortunately named Refresh Snap $SNAP Up, among others—the Safety Commission says you should “should stop wearing the tops with the elastic draw cord and either remove the draw cord or contact lululemon to request a new, non-elastic draw cord with written instructions on how to replace the draw cord.”
 (Quartz endorses the old push-it-through-with-a-safety-pin method.)

 This is especially unfortunate for Lululemon, after an embarrassing 2013 recall of unintentionally sheer pants, which company founder Chip Wilson blamed on women’s bodies.
 He has yet to blame their faces for the aggressive elastic drawcords.